Sunday, November 11, 2018

 Jesus’s miracles were all about actions, not just in word, but in deed.
 He did both, as we must also.
 If we only talk the talk, but do not walk our talk, then our words mean nothing.
 If we walk the walk also, our words have weight, meaning, as we become men and women of the Word.
 I say of the Word and not like the old saying, he is a man of his word.
 For we want to become a Man/Woman of His Word, not our word!
 If we go by His Word, we can never go wrong.
 We always seem to go on our word and that is where we get into trouble.
 It is action not just diction which counts.
 The two can go together, but in the end, actions speak louder than words.

 Through a sense of godliness, these men went to battle on our behalf, as Christ battled Satan on our behalf.
 These men did not just go into battle with the godliness, they prayed hard for them, they prayed for each minute just to stay alive, especially in the hellholes of the Pacific and the European theaters.
 The danger they faced were far more perilous than the ones we face today.
-We overcame the enemy, not only because of our superior tactics, but we had men ready and willing to take the enemy on and do our best to prevail, and that followed God.
+We overcame the enemy, not only because of our superior tactics, but we had men ready and willing to take the enemy on and do our best to prevail, and who followed God.

 The Collect, Epistle and Gospel tie together, laying out, detailing and reinforcing the same message, ultimately.
 We have to have faith in Christ and God, and be willing to accept the Holy Ghost into us, that through Him, we may do good works on Earth and that we will receive our just reward for doing what is right in the end.